-Goodwill and Core Deposit Intangibles, Continued.
 The core deposit intangibles ("CDI") are intangible assets arising from either branch acquisitions or whole bank acquisitions.
 CDI are initially measured at fair value and then amortized up to ten years on a straight-line basis using projected decay rates of the underlying core deposits.
 The principal factors considered when valuing the CDI consist of the following: (1) the rate and maturity structure of the interest bearing liabilities, (2) estimated retention rates for each deposit liability category, (3) the current interest rate environment and (4) estimated noninterest income potential of the acquired relationship.
 The CDI is evaluated periodically for impairment.
-As of December 31, 2018 the Company determined the CDI was not impaired.
+As of December 31, 2019, the Company determined the CDI was not impaired.

-Asset acquired through acquisitions included intangible assets consisting of CDI are as follows (dollars in thousands):
+The Company's CDI is as follows (dollars in thousands):

-Core Remaini ing Core

-Deposit Amorti zation Deposit I ntangible

-Intangible Period of Recogn ized in at Decen nber 31,

-Acquisition Acquired Amortization 2018 2017 2018 2017

-CBC Bank \$ 6,453 69 months \$ 732 \$ 5,721
+Core Remaini ing Core Deposit Amort ization Deposit I ntangible Intangible Period of Recogn nized in at Dece mber 31, Acquisition Acquired Amortization 2019 2018 2019 2018 CBC Bank \$ 6,453 69 months \$ 1,207 732 \$ 4,514 5,721

-The CDI was included in other assets in accompanying consolidated balance sheets.
+The CDI was included in Other Assets in the accompanying consolidated balance sheets.

-The future expected amortization of CDI with determinable useful lives as of December 31, 2018 is as follows (in thousands):
+The future expected amortization of CDI with determinable useful lives as of December 31, 2019 is as follows (in thousands):

 Year Ending December 31, Amount

-2019 \$ 1,257

-2020 1,257

-2021 1,257

-2022 1,257

-2023 693
+2020 2021 2022 2023 \$ 1,138 1,138 1,138 1,100

-\$ 5,721
+\$ 4,514